wso2/docs-ei/en/micro-integrator/docs/references/connectors/develop-connectors.md

 <dependency component="sample" />
 ```

-After adding this line, the connector.xml should be as below.
+After adding this line, the connector.xml should be similar to the following.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>